 Changes affected both the amounts of Official fees, and the order of their payment.

 Thus, the amounts of many Official fees in connection with obtaining and maintenance of patents for inventions, utility models and industrial designs are increased by two or more times.
 There is a novella concerning Official fees for maintenance of an industrial design patent being granted on an application filed after January 1, 2015.
 An Official fee is to be paid once for the entire initial 5-year period of the patent and for each extension for another 5-year period.
 Official fees for maintenance of patents for industrial designs being granted on applications filed before January 1, 2015, as well as patents for inventions and utility models, still must be paid separately for each year of the patent validity.
+The procedure for payment of the first annual fee has been changed.
+Previously, if the deadline for payment of the first annual fee was earlier than the deadline for payment of the registration fee, it was possible to pay the first annual fee after payment of the registration fee (but within the prescribed time limit), now both fees – fee for registration and first annual fee for maintaining the patent in force - must be paid simultaneously.
 There are established Official fees for the procedures that are introduced in the law from October 1, 2014: for substantive examination of an application for utility model ; for conversion of a disputed patent for invention into a utility model patent; for conversion of an application for invention or utility model into an application for industrial design.
 Also, there are established Official fees not existing before for the grant of an additional patent for invention relating to a pharmaceutical product, a pesticide or agrochemical, and for publication by the Russian PTO of a court judgment on violation of the exclusive right.